Around town / Public meetings in local communities this week

 Also this week:

-The Common Council's Community Development Committee will meet at 1 p.m.
+* Common Council's Legislation Committee will meet at 1 p.m.
 Tuesday in Council Chambers on the 13th floor of City Hall.

-The Common Council's Legislation Committee will meet at 2 p.m.
-Tuesday in Council Chambers on the 13th floor of City Hall.
+* Common Council's Community Development Committee will meet at 10:30 a.m.
+Wednesday in Council Chambers on the 13th floor of City Hall.

-The Enterprise Charter School Board of Trustees will meet at 8 a.m.
-Thursday in Room 220 at the school, 275 Oak St.
+* The quarterly meeting of the Commission on Citizens' Rights and Community Relations will be held at 3 p.m.
+Wednesday in Room 1417 of City Hall.

 >Cheektowaga

-The Town Board will hold its reorganization meeting at 6:45 p.m.
-Tuesday in the council chambers in Town Hall.
+The Town Board will meet at 6:45 p.m.
+Tuesday in the council chambers in Town Hall, 3301 Broadway at Union Road.
+The board will conduct a public hearing on a proposal to prohibit convicted sex offenders from living within 1,500 feet of a school, park, playground or day care center.

 Also this week:

-The Cleveland Hill School Board will meet at 7 p.m.
-Wednesday in the faculty cafeteria, 105 Mapleview Road.
+* The Cheektowaga-Sloan School Board will hold a work session at 6:30 p.m.
+Wednesday in the board room of the Woodrow Wilson School, 166 Halstead Ave.

-The Elma Town Board will hold a regular meeting at 8 p.m.
-Wednesday at Town Hall, 1600 Bowen Road.
+The Town Board will hold its annual reorganizational meeting at 7:30 p.m.
+Wednesday in Town Hall, 2795 East Church St.

 >Hamburg